 Jersey Supreme is a hybrid variety that is normally harvested earlier than other varieties.
 It is very productive, disease-resistant, and cold-hardy.
 Its spears are incredibly tasty.
 It is best to grow it in sandy soil and in growing zones 3-8.
 The stalks come out uniform and delicious.

 Amazingly, this type of asparagus can withstand fusarium wilt and rust.
-The longer you leave it on the ground, the more stalks it produces
+The longer you leave the plant on the ground, the more stalks it produces.

 9. Millennium Asparagus

 This variety tastes a little bit bitter when uncooked.
-But after cooking, its amazingly delicious taste will stun you.
-What is special about Millenium asparagus is that it is very productive, cold-hardy, and adapted to most soil types.
+But the amazingly delicious taste of cooked Millennium asparagus will charm any foodie.
+You can steam, grill, or stir-fry the veggie for a killer dish.
+This type is also very productive, cold-hardy, and adapted to most soil types.

 10. Grande Hybrid Asparagus